-A native Torontonian, he has toured extensively throughout North America, Europe, and Asia, appearing on such stages as Los Angeles' Disney Hall, New York's David Geffen Hall (formerly Avery Fischer Hall, Lincoln Center), Berlin's Konzerthaus, Lucerne's KKL, Zurich's Tonhalle, and the opera houses of Genova, Lyon, and Versailles.
-Working with many of today's most celebrated conductors, including Semyon Bychkov, Valery Gergiev, Manfred Honeck, Gianandrea Noseda, and Jaap van Zweden, he has been heard on the CBC (Canada), DRS2 (Switzerland), NDR (Germany), RAI3 (Italy), and RSR (Switzerland) radio networks.
+A native Torontonian, he has toured extensively throughout North America, Europe, and Asia, appearing on such stages as Los Angeles' Disney Hall, New York's David Geffen Hall (Lincoln Center), Berlin's Konzerthaus, Lucerne's KKL, Zurich's Tonhalle, and the opera houses of Genova, Lyon and Versailles.
+Working with many of today's most celebrated conductors, including Semyon Bychkov, Valery Gergiev, Manfred Honeck, Gianandrea Noseda, and Jaap van Zweden, he has been heard on the CBC (Canada), DRS2 (Switzerland), NDR (Germany), RAI3 (Italy) and RSR (Switzerland) radio networks.

-An all-around music geek, Brandon received his first violin lessons at age of thirteen.
-Previously, he had played piano and had a keen interest in the trombone, an instrument he started to play in elementary school and faithfully continued with nerdy love until the end of high school, along with the trumpet and tuba.
-After graduating from the University of Toronto in 2003 with a degree in violin performance, Brandon started to play viola in 2005.
+An all-around music nerd, Brandon received his first violin lessons at the age of thirteen.
+He previously played piano and had a keen interest in the trombone, an instrument he started to play in elementary school and faithfully continued with nerdy love until the end of high school, by which time he had added trumpet and tuba to the home caucophony.
+Brandon completed his Bachelors of Music from the University of Toronto.

-Brandon joins Tafelmusik as guestviolist for the 2017/18 season.
-He lives in Toronto with his wife, photographer Melissa Sung.
+Brandon lives in Toronto with his wife, photographer Melissa Sung.

 Join Tafelscene for discount concert tickets and intermission parties | MORE INFO

 Our annual institute for emerging artists.
 January 4—10, 2019 | MORE INFO